How Long Does a Furnace Last? (7 Warning Signs)

 2. Rising Energy Bills

 An increase in heating costs during colder months—even if usage hasn’t changed—is often tied to declining system efficiency.
+When investigating how long does a furnace last, these rising bills are a common indicator that the internal components are working harder to produce the same amount of heat.

 - Older units lose efficiency over time